 - Smart: Predict, facilitate.
 Try to burden the users as little as possible.

-- Lovable: to get those "awww" reactions.
-After all, when a user looks at this app, she is looking at her bodies.
+- Lovable: To get those “awww” reactions.
+After all, when a user looks at this app, she is looking at her body.
 There is a relationship, and we want that relationship to be good.

 5: TELL A POWERFUL BRAND STORY

-- WHAT PRODUCT DESIGN MEANS TO ME – 5 key learnings from revamping Instabridge, reaching its crucial first million downloads.
+- WHAT PRODUCT DESIGN MEANS TO ME – The 5 key learnings, which are applied here in redesigning Natural Cycles, from revamping Instabridge and reaching its crucial first million downloads